-It is well known that AI (artificial intelligence) is going to capture the technical field exhaustively in forthcoming years.
+It is well known that AI (artificial intelligence) is going to capture the technical field exhaustively in the forthcoming years.
 Automation has already hit the market.
-So, talking about AI and automation, robots and drones come to our mind naturally.
-Scientists have been working on this area for the past several years and the evolution is striking.
+So, talking about AI and automation, robots and drones come to our minds naturally.
+Scientists have been working on this area for the past several years, and the evolution is striking.
 Still, the real-life application is not that visible due to the lack of funding and proper infrastructure.

-Samsung has come with the concept of a drone which can be controlled by eyes and voice.
-Back in April 2015, the company filed a patent in Korea with a title “Flying display device”.
-The same has been officially published last week, in February, almost after three years.
+Samsung has come up with the concept of a drone that can be controlled by eyes and voice.
+Back in April 2015, the company filed a patent in Korea with the title “Flying display device”.
+The same was officially published last week, in February, almost after three years.

 As per the attached images (published by Samsung), a square-shaped display can be seen in the middle of the Samsung drone, where four in-built propellers are present to make the device glide in the air.
-This drone can catch any kind of movements of the user together with the information like the user’s position, eye and face type.
-Such activities are taking place because of the gyro sensor, a motion sensor, and a speedometer, embedded in the device itself.
+This drone can catch any kind of movement of the user together with information like the user’s position, eye, and face type.
+Such activities are taking place because of the gyro sensor, a motion sensor, and a speedometer embedded in the device itself.
 Though we can not predict much from the published picture, a vibration system might be included as per the reports.
 In the authorized patent, a voice-recognition setup has also been mentioned by Samsung.
-Besides these, some conventional attributes like communication module, obstacle detection is also incorporated.
+Besides these, some conventional attributes like communication module, and obstacle detection is also incorporated.

 About two months ago, LG also presented a patent for LG Drone, which consists of a cutting-edge landing system.
 Hence, it cannot be said that the idea is completely unique.
 Furthermore, in 2017 a Chinese technology company named DJI, engineered a fully functional, gesture-controlled drone.